It’s long been a source of contention among veterinary professionals when a dog should be spayed or neutered.

 We understand, that a few years back, there was a huge overpopulation of stray dogs that necessitated a strong response from the animal care community.

-If you have a puppy and you aren’t sure when it’s the best time to fix your dog, consider some of the following information before you discuss it with your veterinarian.
-But at least wait a year or two or three!
+If you have a puppy and you aren’t sure when is the best time to fix your dog, consider some of the following information before you discuss it with your veterinarian.

 The prestigious Cornell University College of Veterinary Medicine published a study in the Journal of the American Veterinary Medical Association that hypothesized dogs spayed at an early age were more likely to develop hip dysplasia.